Oblivion Level Scaling

 Bandits were equipped with this outrageous gear as part of the level scaling mechanic.
-It wasn't enough to simply upgrade their stats if players are walking around with upgraded stats AND upgraded weapons and armor.
-In order to 'keep up with the Jones'', all of the bandits had to acquire comparable gear.
-Here is the problem for the developers: either they upgrade the bandits' stats without upgrading the gear, in which case the players will hardly notice the difference in difficulty, tearing through them with their more powerful weapons and easily deflecting their attacks on their more powerful armor OR they upgrade the stats to ridiculous levels in order to compensate for the poorer quality of weapons and armor and players complain that bandits 'with only an iron sword' are tearing through them 'like giants', easily absorbing the player's blows on their 'cheap leather armor' as if it were 'made of stone' OR they upgrade the bandits by increasing the stats AND increasing the quality of weapons and armor they are equipped with to keep pace with the player.
+It wasn't enough to simply upgrade their stats if players were walking around with upgraded stats AND upgraded weapons and armor.
+In order to 'keep up with the Joneses,' all of the bandits had to acquire comparable gear.
+Here is the problem for the developers: either they upgrade the bandits' stats without upgrading the gear (in which case the players will hardly notice the difference in difficulty, tearing through them with their more powerful weapons and easily deflecting their attacks on their more powerful armor), OR they upgrade the stats to ridiculous levels in order to compensate for the poorer quality of weapons and armor and players complain that bandits 'with only an iron sword' are tearing through them 'like giants', easily absorbing the player's blows on their 'cheap leather armor' as if it were 'made of stone' OR they upgrade the bandits by increasing the stats AND increasing the quality of weapons and armor they are equipped with to keep pace with the player.
 Out of these options, the first effectively eliminates bandits from the leveled lists since they can't be upgraded a noticeable degree, the second turns the bandits into monstrous demi-gods that defy reason, and the last puts them on par with the player as well-equipped heroes.
 Out of the options they had available, Bethesda chose the most reasonable one.

-The only other options that the developers have, really, is to eliminate bandits from the leveled lists or scrap player-centric leveling all together.
+The only other options that the developers have, really, are to eliminate bandits from the leveled lists or scrap player-centric leveling altogether.
 Sure, a few of the bandits could be left in for flavor, but beyond a relatively low level, they assume the character of 'nuisance' creatures and hold as much interest for the players as mud crabs.
 When you have a limited budget, you are naturally going to reuse existing assets as often as possible to increase gameplay variety without increasing development expenses.

 The problem with open world games is that there really isn't a perfect solution for level scaling.
 Every single alternative produces some result which can be interpreted as a flaw in the design.
-The developers could have increased the number of bandits that are encountered when the player levels instead of the difficulty of individual bandits, but this produces two problems: first, the processing overhead on the CPU is high, which means the game won't run well for many players (in fact, the AI in Oblivion just tends to 'break' when there are too many actors in a scene at the same time--and that's an optimizing feature!); second, players will inevitably complain that the number of bandits is unrealistic!
+The developers could have increased the number of bandits that are encountered when the player levels instead of the difficulty of individual bandits, but this produces two problems: first, the processing overhead on the CPU is high, which means the game won't run well for many players (in fact, the AI in Oblivion just tends to 'break' when there are too many actors in a scene at the same time—and that's an optimizing feature!); second, players will inevitably complain that the number of bandits is unrealistic!
 "What?
 There are more bandits living in Cyrodiil than normal people?
 Why don't they just overrun the guards and take over the Imperial City?
 God this game is SOOO unrealistic!
 Get it right, Bethesda!"

 Now, you might be thinking that I'm trying to pull a fast one on you here.
 After all, I've said precious little about static leveling.
 There's no reason a big, open world can't be populated with hand-placed enemies and loot that produce an appropriate challenge for the player at any level and still makes sense.
-Other games have done it; why can't Bethesda do it in the Elder Scrolls?
+Other games have done it; why can't Bethesda do it in The Elder Scrolls?

 Well, actually, there is a problem with this.
 There are actually a couple of problems.

-First of all, it's not nearly as easy to balance hundreds of different locations as one might think; it's certainly easier to balance gameplay against leveled lists than hundreds of different locations, so one might in fact be creating greater imbalance by using static spawns.
+First of all, it's not nearly as easy to balance hundreds of different locations as one might think; it's certainly easier to balance gameplay against leveled lists than hundreds of different locations, so one might, in fact, be creating greater imbalance by using static spawns.
 But that's a small issue.
 A larger issue appears when you start talking about respawns.

 In a statically designed world, how does the player justify respawing creatures?
 Either the same creatures are respawned over and over, which is, at least in my opinion, an even worse butchery of logic than bandits in full suits of glass armor ("LOL, wut?
 C'mon, all of the creatures I killed are suddenly resurrected?
 C'mon, Bethesda, get it right!"), or new creatures are spawned ... in which case, they must be drawn from a leveled list, which, to the player, is identical to populating the world with leveled lists in the first place!
 (Unless the developers are going to invest resources in custom-designing static respawns for every location.
-An unlikely scenario to say the least!)
-Of course, the developers could always opt not to respawn anything but I doubt players will rejoice at the logic and consistency of the world when they slay the last enemy ... forever.
+An unlikely scenario, to say the least!)
+Of course, the developers could always opt not to respawn anything, but I doubt players will rejoice at the logic and consistency of the world when they slay the last enemy ... forever.

 The Well-Appointed Encounter Zone